BlockchainMall/dss/DEVELOPING.md

 The above discusses "users", but really the `cdpDatabase` does not have a notion of "addresses" or "users", and just assigns internal values to `bytes32` identifiers.
-The operator of the `cdpDatabase` is transferCollateralFromCDP to use any scheme they like to manage these identifiers.
+The operator of the `cdpDatabase` is free to use any scheme they like to manage these identifiers.
 A simple scheme is to give an ethereum address control over any identifier that has the address as the last 20 bytes.